home-assistant/home-assistant.io/source/_posts/2021-04-30-community-highlights.markdown

 is an add-on, which gives you the possibility to use multiple open source Text to Speech systems.
-So that you can eventually have text spoken on: for example, a Google Home speaker. [synesthesiam](https://github.com/synesthesiam) recently released a new release for OpenTTS and you can install it as an add-on in Home Assistant.
+So that you can eventually have text spoken on: for example, a Google Home speaker. [synesthesiam](https://github.com/synesthesiam) recently released a new version of OpenTTS and you can install it as an add-on in Home Assistant.

 <a href="https://github.com/synesthesiam/hassio-addons"><img style="border: 0;" src="https://gh-card.dev/repos/synesthesiam/hassio-addons.svg"></a>